marcelkohl/dbex/README.md

 - cleanup code

 ## Would be nice
-- autocomplete on query area
-- custom plugins for query area (ex.: action buttons)
-- custom plugins for result area (ex.: exporter)
-- engine plugins automatically install dbex core
-- load latest queries from connection
-- edit result directly on table result
-- loading/processing request on tree item that was double clicked
-- status bar with time taken by query, or records updated (engine must send messages to be shown)
+- alert before processing results greather than 1k
 - input for filter treeview by name
-- show time taken from last query (or while querying)
-- alert before processing results greather than 1k
 - hide query window when result not have query
 - hide data result when there is no data on result
+- loading/processing request on tree item that was double clicked
 - click on status bar open query window (dbexResult)
+- load latest queries from connection
+- edit result directly on table result
+- custom plugins for query area (ex.: action buttons)
+- custom plugins for result area (ex.: exporter)
+- engine plugins automatically install dbex core
+- on edit connection, replace entry at same position instead of in the end
+- draggable connections to reorder in tree-view
+- autocomplete on query area
 - identify query executed from textEditor and replace or create new result tab (uuid or title)
-- draggable connections to reorder in tree-view
-- on edit connection, replace entry at same position instead of in the end

 ### Additional modules